vadkutsen/near-freelance/README.md

-# Project Description
+# NEAR Freelance
-NEAR Freelance is a blckchin platform where users can post paid tasks and get paid by executing tesks they applied to.
+The project is a blockchain platform where users can post paid tasks and get paid by executing tasks they applied to.
 This is a training project for Dacade NEAR blockchain course.
-The contract is written in AssemblyScript.
+The contract is written in AssemblyScript and deployed to the testnet.
 The frontend is written on React.

 ## Demo

-The working testnet demo is available here:
+You can find the working demo here:
 [https://vadkutsen.github.io/near-freelance](https://vadkutsen.github.io/near-freelance)

 ## Available Scripts